zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_package_publish.md

 ## Options

 ```
       --concurrency int             Number of concurrent uploads to the registry (default 3)
+      --credentials-config string   Path to the credentials config file
   -h, --help                        help for publish
-      --include-images    Include container images in the published package (default true)
 ```

 ## Options inherited from parent commands